VIAUAD02/laborok/docs/english/07-android-network/index.md

 @Composable
 @Preview
 fun WeatherScreenPreview() {
+     WeatherScreen(
+        cityName = "Budapest",
-    WeatherScreen(onNavigateBack = {})
+        onNavigateBack = {})
 }
 ```

 The framework of our interface is a `Scaffold`, in which we display the name of the city on the *topBar* and add a back navigation icon.
-Notice how we display a parameterized *string* from the resources.
+Notice how we display a parameterized *string* from the resources!

 Depending on the state, the content of the page is either a `CircularProgressIndicator`, an error text, or the weather data for the given city.

 Notice how we use the *AsyncImage* function of the *Coil* library in the code to display the image found on the web!

 #### Connection to navigation